African Lily (Agapanthus africanus) Indoor Care, Propagation, Problems and Solutions

 Where to Buy

-Are you looking to add this beauty to your collection?
-Check them out on Etsy.
+Are you looking to add African Lily to your collection?
+Check them out on Etsy (Link to Etsy).

 African lily, Agapanthus africanus